G-Doxastakis/DNN-Activity-Recognition/M112-SequenceClassification/MotionDatasets/README.txt

-The is not included in the repository.
+The dataset is not included in the repository.
-Download from the provided link, extract the following columns and run the preprocessing scripts for the accelerometer files.
+Download Activity recognition exp.zip	from the provided link and extract the PhoneAccelerometer and PhoneGyroscope CSV files, extract the following columns and run the preprocessing scripts for the accelerometer files.

+Columns:
-x	y	x	User	gt
+x	y	z	User	gt